juhaku/utoipa/examples/rocket-todo/README.md

 For security restricted endpoints the super secret API key is: `utoipa-rocks`.

 Just run command below to run the demo application and browse to `http://localhost:8000/swagger-ui/`.

+If you prefer Redoc just head to `http://localhost:8000/redoc` and view the Open API.

 ```bash
 cargo run